rthalley/dnspython/doc/query.rst

-For UDP and TCP, the module provides a single "do everything" query function, and also provides the send and receive halves of this function individually for situations where more sophisticated I/O handling is in being used by the application.
+For UDP and TCP, the module provides a single "do everything" query function, and also provides the send and receive halves of this function individually for situations where more sophisticated I/O handling is being used by the application.

 UDP